kineticdata/peripherals-bmc-remedy/handlers/ars_entry_create_attachment_ce_v1/readme.md

 [Error Handling]
   * Error message if an error was encountered and Error Handling is set to "Error Message".

-[Form Name]
+[ARS Form Name]
-  * Name of Remedy form to load data into
+  * The ARS form name that the record will be created in.

-[Field Values]
+[ARS Field Values]
-  * JSON mapping of field values
+  * JSON mapping of ARS field names along with the desired values.

-[Attachment Field 1]
+[ARS Attachment Field 1 Name]
-  * The Field Name of an attachment question to retrieve an attachment from.
+  * The ARS attachment field name to create the attachment in.

-[Attachment Field 2]
+[ARS Attachment Field 2 Name]
-  * The Field Name of an attachment question to retrieve an attachment from.
+  * The ARS attachment field name to create the attachment in.

-[Attachment Field 3]
+[ARS Attachment Field 3 Name]
-  * The Field Name of an attachment question to retrieve an attachment from.
+  * The ARS attachment field name to create the attachment in.

-[ARS Attachment Field 1]
+[CE Attachment Field 1 Name]
-  * The ARS Field Name of an attachment question to retrieve an attachment from.
+  * The CE submission field name to retrieve the attachment from.

-[ARS Attachment Field 2]
+[CE Attachment Field 2 Name]
-  * The ARS Field Name of an attachment question to retrieve an attachment from.
+  * The CE submission field name to retrieve the attachment from.

-[ARS Attachment Field 3]
+[CE Attachment Field 3 Name]
-  * The ARS Field Name of an attachment question to retrieve an attachment from.
+  * The CE submission field name to retrieve the attachment from.

 [Submission ID]
   * The id of the CE submission to retrieve answers for.

 #### Sample Configuration
 Error Handling: Error Message
 Form Name:: HPD:LoadTemplate